 BSLs were measured in these babies from one hour after birth, then every 3-4 hours pre-feeds for the first couple of days until hypoglycaemia was, or was, not detected.

-Babies who developed hypoglycaemia (BSL <2.6) were randomized to receive either 3ml of 40% dextrose gel or 3ml of placebo gel (carboxymethyl cellulose).
-This was administered by rubbing into the buccal mucosa and was then followed by a feed (or syringe feed is the baby refused a normal feed)
+Babies who developed hypoglycaemia (BSL <2.6) were randomised to receive either 3ml of 40% dextrose gel or 3ml of placebo gel (carboxymethyl cellulose).
+This was administered by rubbing it into the buccal mucosa and was then followed by a feed (or syringe feed if the baby refused a normal feed)

 After 30 mins, if the baby was still hypoglycaemic, the same process was repeated.